 Grammy-nominated musicians and songwriters born in Calgary, identical twins Tegan & Sara have released eight studio albums and numerous EPs.
 They are both advocates for the 2SLGBTQ+ rights as well as music education, literacy, and cancer research and were awarded Outstanding Music Artist at the GLAAD Media Awards.
 In December 2016, and in the wake of the United States’ presidential election, they founded the Tegan and Sara Foundation, to fight for “economic justice, health and representation for LGBTQ girls and women”.
 They have since announced a two-year break from touring to focus on their foundation and to create a new record.

-Source: Estefania Cortes-Vargas at the 2015 Alberta Premier/Cabinet swearing-in ceremony.
+Source: Estefan Cortes-Vargas at the 2015 Alberta Premier/Cabinet swearing-in ceremony.
 By Connor Mah – Own work, CC BY-SA 4.0,

-Elected in 2015 to the Alberta General Election to the Legislative Assembly of Alberta, Colombian-born Canadian politician Estefania Cortes-Vargas served as deputy chair of the Special Standing Committee.
+Elected in 2015 to the Alberta General Election to the Legislative Assembly of Alberta, Colombian-born Canadian politician Estefan Cortes-Vargas served as deputy chair of the Special Standing Committee.
 Upon election, they became one of the first three out LGBT people elected to the Alberta legislature, alongside caucus colleagues Michael Connolly and Ricardo Miranda.
-Although Cortes-Vargas was represented in media coverage during the election campaign as female and lesbian, in December 2015 they formally came out as non-binary in the legislature during a debate on the inclusion of transgender rights in the provincial human rights code.
+Although Cortes-Vargas was misrepresented in media coverage during the election campaign as female and lesbian, in December 2015 they formally came out as non-binary using they/them pronouns in the legislature during a debate on the inclusion of transgender rights in the provincial human rights code.
 To date, they are have been the youngest government caucus whip in Alberta.